felixpython/hello-world/README.md

 # hello-world
 This is my first doc.
-# the following are what I have done.
+# I'm learning git.
-I have made some changes.
+I have record some notes in this repository.